 Okinawa Prefecture is the southernmost part of Japan, located in the East China Sea, approximately 1,600 km away from Tokyo.
 The island group is spread out over 400 km and out of the 160 islands, 49 are uninhabited.
-The prefectural capital and biggest city is Naha, which is situated on the main island, that also happens to be the largest island.
+The prefectural capital and biggest city is Naha, which is situated on the main island, which also happens to be the largest island.
 There are more than 1.4 million people living there, and it has the 9th highest population density in all of Japan.

 Best time to visit Okinawa

 Okinawa is known for its subtropical climate with pleasant temperatures all year round.
 Though, we recommend visiting Okinawa in the spring or autumn, when the beaches are open and the temperature isn’t too hot.
 You will want to avoid the rainy season in Okinawa, which usually lasts from early May to early June.
 In addition, typhoons can be a problem in Okinawa in July and August, and even occasionally in September.
 All things considered, the best time to visit Okinawa is from March to early May or late September to December.

 How to get to Okinawa

 From Tokyo, there are daily, direct flights that take you to Okinawa in less than 3 hours.
-This is definitely the fastest and easiest way to get Okinawa island for an affordable price – we recommend you book well in advance.
+This is definitely the fastest and easiest way to get to Okinawa island for an affordable price – we recommend you book well in advance.
 You can also take domestic flights to Okinawa from other airports such as Kansai International Airport in Osaka.
-In addition, there are daily direct flights to Ishigaki, Miyako and Shimoji airport from several airports including Narita and Haneda.
+In addition, there are daily direct flights to Ishigaki, Miyako, and Shimoji airports from several airports including Narita and Haneda.
 Okinawa Airport also offers some international connections to East Asia.